matthewhuff89/roarke/gdd.md

 - Liberation (in the literal and spiritual sense)
 - Acceptance (of self, and by society)
 - The meaning of a Champion
+#### - Qualities of a Gentleman and a Warrior:
+    Integrity
+    Dignity
+    Resilience
+    Diligence
+    Intelligence

 ### Story Progression
 The game starts right in the action.